 Silence and Silencing in Psychoanalysis: digital book launch

-Book “Silence and Silencing in Psychoanalysis.
+The book “Silence and Silencing in Psychoanalysis.
 Cultural, Research, and Clinical Perspectives” is the first comprehensive treatment in recent decades of silence and silencing in psychoanalysis from clinical and research perspectives.

 The book approaches silence and silencing on three levels.